-The Harris County Engineering Department (HCED) Design Services Team managed the design of the new HAY (Houston Alumni and Youth) Center Campus project, which will soon be providing housing and wrap-around services for youth and young adults leaving foster care.
+Houston, Texas – The Harris County Engineering Department (HCED) Capital Projects Delivery Team managed the design of the new HAY (Houston Alumni and Youth) Center Campus project, which will soon provide housing and wrap-around services for youth and young adults leaving foster care.

 This 3.268-acre project site located at 3131 Gulf Freeway will include a 50-unit residential building with a community space, kitchen, small gym, business center and private study rooms to house youth aging out of foster care.
 The campus will also contain a 17,000-square-foot wrap-around services building with offices, meeting rooms, life skills training rooms and a computer lab.
 The $39 million HAY Center Campus Plan is primarily funded through $9 million from ARPA and block grants of up to $25 million received by the County and the City of Houston.

 The HAY Center, a program of Harris County Resources for Children and Adults, receives over 1,400 service referrals for youth per year.
 With direct input from their users, the HAY Center worked with Gensler Architects to develop a vision and key components for the campus.
 The HCED - Design Services Team started negotiating with Gensler Architects in early 2020 and the design was completed in the 4th quarter of 2021.
 The campus is soon in construction and is scheduled to be completed by the 3rd quarter of 2024.